phalcon-orphanage/docs/en/views.md

 }
 ```

-The [PHP alternative site](https://github.com/phalcon/php-site) is an example of implementing the caching of fragments.

 <a name='template-engines'></a>
 ## Template Engines
 Template Engines help designers to create views without the use of a complicated syntax.
 Phalcon includes a powerful and fast templating engine called `Volt`.
 [Phalcon\Mvc\View](api/Phalcon_Mvc_View) allows you to use other template engines instead of plain PHP or Volt.